grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 ---

+# 2. Quality Check and Trimming

-# 3. Untrimmed Data Quality Check Part I: FASTQC
+## 1. Untrimmed Data Quality Check Part I: FASTQC
 ### A. Get FastQC if you want to run on your laptop
 https://www.bioinformatics.babraham.ac.uk/projects/download.html#fastqc

 ### B. Get .fastq.gz files from OWL onto Raven
-1. `ssh` into Raven using credentials in command line
-2. Make a directory for all PSC .fastq.gz files (made one called `pycnornaseq` in my `graceac9@raven`
+i. `ssh` into Raven using credentials in command line ii.
+Make a directory for all PSC .fastq.gz files (made one called `pycnornaseq` in my `graceac9@raven`

 ```
 graceac9@raven:~$ ls